Target launches new paid membership program in a bid to drive sales at a time of cautious spending

 At the same time, Target's deal, struck last year, with designer Kendra Scott to offer exclusive collections of earrings, necklaces has resonated with shoppers.
 So has its new kitchenware brand under the discounter's own label Figmint.

-As for its membership program, Target will continue offering its free-to-join membership with personalized deals, member-exclusive sales throughout the year and additional perks and saving.
-But new for members: deals will now be applied automatically at checkout so customers don't have to search for or add individual offers.
-Target said that members of the free Target Circle membership program already shop five times more and spend five times more than non-members.
+As for its loyalty programs, Target said it saw a need to make its free Target Circle program easier to use.
+So members will see deals applied automatically at checkout so they don't have to search for or add individual offers.

-Target Circle (formerly called Target RedCard) credit cardholders will be able to sign up for Target Circle 360 at $49 per year if they have their card saved to their Target profile, the company said.
-Customers without a Target Circle Card will pay $99 per year.
-Cardholders will also be offer an extra 5% offer instantly on top of the Target Circle deals.
+Target also renamed its Target RedCard credit card program to Target Circle to make it easier for credit card holders to access Target Circle benefits like an extra 5% discount instantly on top of the Target Circle deals.
+It's also allowing credit cardholders to get an extra 30 days to return an item on top of the regular 90-day window.

-In comparison, an Amazon Prime membership costs $15 a month or $139 annually and includes free streaming of its Amazon Video, among other perks.
-The Walmart Plus program for free shipping costs $12.95 per month or $98 in annual fees.
+In comparison, an Amazon Prime membership, launched in 2005, now costs $15 a month or $139 annually and includes free streaming of its Amazon Video, among other perks.
+Meanwhile, Walmart launched its paid membership program called Walmart Plus in 2020 - members get free shipping for $12.95 per month or $98 per year.

+Cara Sylvester, Target’s chief guest experience officer, told investors it was considering a number of perks to add to the paid program, but she said they were going to listen to what shoppers want.

+When asked how Target could compete with Amazon's Prime Membership juggernaut, Cornell told The Associated Press that “it's not like we’re starting from scratch.”
+He noted the company is tapping into the “power of Target brand and the Target Circle brand.”

 Target reported net income of $1.38 billion, or $2.98 per share, for the three-month period ended Feb.
 3. That compared with $876 million, or $1.89 per share, for the year-ago period.
 The bottom-line results for the latest quarter well surpassed estimates of $2.42 per share, according to FactSet.